brycewray/eleventy_solo/src/posts/2020/10/forward-paas.md

 ----

-## Appendix: A CFW + KV GHA—OK?
+## Appendix: CFW + KV GHAs—OK?

-As promised above, here’s that GitHub Action I use to publish the site to my Cloudflare Worker and its KV storage.
-You’ll find no great difference between it and the GitHub Action I put in “[Ignition sequence start](/posts/2020/09/ignition-sequence-start)” for publishing to Firebase—with the possible exception of the fact that I’m using a [Cloudflare-created GitHub Action](https://github.com/cloudflare/wrangler-action) to handle the `wrangler` stuff.
+As promised above, here are the GitHub Actions for publishing the site, whether built by Hugo or by Eleventy, to my Cloudflare Worker and its KV storage.
+You’ll find no great difference between them and the GitHub Actions I put in “[Ignition sequence start](/posts/2020/09/ignition-sequence-start)” for publishing to Firebase—with the possible exception of the fact that I’m using a [Cloudflare-created GitHub Action](https://github.com/cloudflare/wrangler-action) to handle the `wrangler` stuff.
 Of course, the value of `secrets.CF_API_TOKEN` is stored in the repo’s **Secrets** settings in GitHub.

+### For Hugo

 {% raw %}
 ```yaml